Rampton Secure Hospital: History

 In 1899 the Lunacy Commissioners decided an additional facility was required as "overspill" for Broadmoor Asylum in Berkshire.
 Three sites were assessed in Nottinghamshire and Woodbeck Farm was chosen because of its proximity to a large supply of soft water.
 The farm was later to give its name to the housing built for staff.

 The site was acquired in 1907 and building began in 1909, with the original building being designed by Francis William Troup.
 The facility opened in 1912 as Rampton Criminal Lunatic Asylum.

 During the First World War, Broadmoor revised its discharge policy.
 This meant there were many more beds available and Rampton was no longer needed.
 Remaining staff and patients were transferred to Broadmoor and the Rampton site was temporarily closed in February 1920.

 Some female patients were transferred to Warwick State Institution from 1923.
 Female patients who were classified as more 'hopeful' were kept at Rampton for specialised training.
 Some women were sent into domestic service.

+Historically children could also be admitted to Rampton under the Mental Deficiency Act 1913.
+In the 1930s a children's section and school were opened within the hospital for child patients.
+The average age of the patients being estimated at 12 years old.
+A Hansard record from December 1957 indicates that at that time 16 children were being held at Rampton, of whom one had been just 5 years old at the time of his admission in 1953.
+In the case of that child the reason given for his admission was that he was 'unmanageable in the convent where he then was' and there was no vacancy for him in a 'mental deficiency hospital'.